 Water Fluoridation Protects Against Decay

-The report highlights the fact that tooth decay, or dental caries, is found less commonly among children living in communities implementing water fluoridation schemes than in children from other communities.
+The report highlights the fact that tooth decay, or dental caries, is found less common among children living in communities implementing water fluoridation schemes than in children from other communities.

 PHE found that the number of children admitted to hospital for tooth decay is 45% lower in water fluoridated areas, compared to communities where water has a low fluoride content.
 Tooth decay was 28% lower among five-year-old children and 21% lower among 12-year-old children on average.
 The difference was most notable among children coming from the most deprived areas, PHE said.